bhauman/lein-figwheel/README.md

 A Leiningen plugin that builds your ClojureScript and pushes the changes to the browser.

+See the introductory blog post [here](http://rigsomelight.com/2014/05/01/interactive-programming-flappy-bird-clojurescript.html).

 If you write reloadable code, figwheel can facilitate automated live interactive programming.
+Every time you save your ClojureScript source file the changes are sent to the browser so you can see the affects of modifying your code in real time.
 This is different than interactive programming in the browser-repl where you need to cherry pick which changes to send and which processes to start, etc.

-The inclusion of a **static file server** also allows you to get a decent ClojureScript development environment up and running pretty quickly.
+The inclusion of a **static file server** allows you to get a decent ClojureScript development environment up and running quickly.

-Figwheel's connection is pretty darn robust.
-I have had sessions last days.
-You can use figwheel as a repl if you consider the browser console a valid output container and don't mind doing print lines.
+Figwheel's connection is fairly robust.
+I have experienced figwheel sessions that have lasted for days through multiple OS sleeps.
+You can also use figwheel like a Repl if you are OK with using `print` to output the evaluation results to the browser console.

 Figwheel also has **live CSS reloading**.

-An interesting feature that figwheel provides is **message broadcast**.
-All the browsers that connect the figwheel server all get code updates at the same time.
-You can connect to the figwheel from several browsers and they all will get updated.
+Figwheel broadcasts changes to all connected clients.
 This means you can see code and CSS changes take place in real time on your phone and in your laptop browser simultaneously.
 The broadcast of live code updates can have interesting applications.
-You could have a classroom of kids directly interact with a game that you are working on together.
+You could have a whole classroom directly interacting with a game that is being worked on live from the front of the room or even remotely.

 ## Demo